-- When using the Route Interaction object shown in Figure 111, the parameters in the Target Selection tab are the routing targets shown in the dropdown menu. - In contrast, when using the Workbin routing object (see page 281), targets are limited to Agent, Agent Group, Variable, or Skill. - The parameters of some Segmentation objects are logical expressions (see "Building Logical Expressions" on page 133).
-Figure 112 shows the Assign Properties dialog box where the expression is assigned to a variable.
+- When you use the Route Interaction object that is shown in Figure 114, the parameters in the Target Selection tab are the routing targets that are shown in the drop-down menu. - In contrast, when you use the Workbin routing object (see page 290), targets are limited to Agent, Agent Group, Variable, or Skill. - The parameters of some Segmentation objects are logical expressions (see "Building Logical Expressions" on page 133).
+Figure 115 shows the Assign Properties dialog box in which the expression is assigned to a variable.

-Figure 112: Example Assign Properties Dialog Box
+Figure 115: Example Assign Properties Dialog Box

-Note: See page 148 for information on defining and assigning variables.
+Note: See page 148 for information about defining and assigning variables.

 • The properties dialog box for the Function object includes the function name, parameters and values.
-Figure 113 shows an example.
+Figure 116 shows an example.

-Figure 113: Example Function Properties Dialog Box
+Figure 116: Example Function Properties Dialog Box